Skip to Content

 = ~22.21°

-• Add together (maximum ~24.72°): When both tilts are at their extreme in the same direction
+• Add together (maximum ~24.72°): both tilt effects at their extreme in the same direction.

-• Cancel out (minimum ~22.21°): When both tilts are at their extreme in opposite directions
+• Cancel out (minimum ~22.21°): both tilt effects at their extreme in opposite directions.

 Two easily-confused things act on Earth’s spin axis: